AmroAbdrabo/orchestrationChili/doc/doc-util.md

 * `dpi` Dots Per Inch to be used during conversion to millimeters (90 is the default for inkscape)

-* `optimize` Whether to try to extract as lines, points, circles, rectangles or polygons instead of polybezier zones, if possible
+* `optimized` Whether to try to extract as lines, points, circles, rectangles or polygons instead of polybezier zones, if possible

 #### Returns
 Parsed zones (QML-compatible)